 In addition to paying the advisor, you could face other fees — and you’ll want to know what they are.
-Fees can decimate your savings over time.
-An advisor might advertise a certain fee.
-But all of your investments will have a fee as well.
+All of your investments will have a fee as well.
 For example, every mutual fund has an expense ratio.

 You want to be vigilant.
 At 80/20 Financial there are no hidden fees.
 See our price here.

 Financial professionals can have a confusing list of initials behind their names.
 Probably the most common is the CFP aka Certified Financial Planner.
 Designations are good, but don't pick an advisor based on a designation alone.
 Work with someone you are comfortable with.